vmware-tanzu/velero/site/content/docs/v1.11/self-signed-certificates.md

 ## Skipping TLS verification

-**Note:** The `--insecure-skip-tls-verify` flag is insecure and susceptible to man-in-the-middle attacks and meant to help your testing and developing scenarios in an on-premises environment.
+**Note:** The `--insecure-skip-tls-verify` flag is insecure and susceptible to man-in-the-middle attacks and meant to help your testing and developing scenarios in an on-premise environment.
 Using this flag in production is not recommended.

 Velero provides a way for you to skip TLS verification on the object store when using the [AWS provider plugin](https://github.com/vmware-tanzu/velero-plugin-for-aws) or [File System Backup](file-system-backup.md) by passing the `--insecure-skip-tls-verify` flag with the following Velero commands,